ImperialCollegeLondon/ImperialTissueCyte/Imperial_TissueVision_Stitching_Files/README.md

-# Stitching Protocol

-## About Imperial TissueVision Stitching Files
+# About Imperial TissueVision Stitching Files
 This wiki contains details about the stitching scripts written at Imperial College London to improve upon the original stitching pipeline (see [Original TissueVision Stitching Files](https://github.com/ImperialCollegeLondon/ImperialTissueCyte/tree/master/Original_TissueVision_Stitching_Files)).

 The scripts are written in MATLAB and calls a stitching plugin from ImageJ/Fiji.
 To enable MATLAB to communicate with ImageJ/Fiji, a Java package called MIJ (MATLAB-ImageJ) needs to be installed (see below for installation instructions) and MATLAB also needs to run with a Java version 8 environment.
 Due to these requirements, there is a sequence of set-up steps that need to be performed before the stitching scripts can be correctly executed.